kazuho/draft-kazuho-ccwg-rapid-start/draft-kazuho-ccwg-rapid-start.md

 The formula guarantees the following properties:

-* When the loss ratio is 2/3, the duration of the silence period is `1 - beta` relative to the full BDP, the same as during the congestion-avoidance phase.
+* When the loss ratio is 2/3, the duration of the silence period is `1 - beta` relative to the full BDP, the same as during the congestion avoidance phase.
 * At the end of the recovery period, the congestion window becomes as large as the full BDP multiplied by beta, the same as at the end of the recovery period during the congestion avoidance phase.